MeteoSwiss/pyrad/doc/source/overview/main.rst

      - REQUIRED.
 Hostname or IP of the MySQL server.
 Use ``localhost`` when the database runs on the same machine.
    * - MySQLdatabase
      - STRING
-     - REQUIRED.
+     - OPTIONAL.
 Name of the MySQL database to connect to.
 The database must already exist.
    * - MySQLuser
      - STRING
-     - REQUIRED.
+     - OPTIONAL.
 Username used to authenticate with the MySQL server.
 The user must have appropriate privileges on the selected database.
    * - MySQLport
      - INTEGER
      - OPTIONAL.
 Port number of the MySQL server.
 Default is ``3306``.
 Use a different value (e.g. ``3307``) if the server is exposed on a custom port.